-You can access the Google Slide and use it for your business.
-Use the button below to sign up for our newsletter, and we will send you the link to download a copy of the Marketing Funnel Plan Template.
+You can access the Google Slides and use them for your business.
+Use the button to sign up for our newsletter, and we will send you the link to download a copy of the Marketing Funnel Plan Template.

 A marketing funnel has three broad areas:

-- The top of the funnel is where you attract high-quality traffic,
+- The top of the funnel (TOF) is where you attract high-quality traffic,

-- The mid-funnel is where you want to build trust through microtransactions of ever-increasing value, and
+- The middle of the funnel (MOF) is where you want to build trust through microtransactions of ever-increasing value, and

-- The bottom-funnel is where mutual value is created.
+- The bottom of the funnel (BOF) is where mutual value is created.